Whatever did we do before online translators and auto-correct?

 1. Sentiment Analysis

-When you analyze sentiment in real-time, you can spot comments from disgruntled customers on the fly (and handle them before they escalate), gauge customer reactions to your latest marketing campaign or product launch, and get an overall sense of how customers feel about your company.
+When you analyze sentiment in real-time, you can monitor mentions on social media (and handle negative comments before they escalate), gauge customer reactions to your latest marketing campaign or product launch, and get an overall sense of how customers feel about your company.

-Intelligent chatbots are increasingly present at the frontline of customer support, as they can help teams solve up to 80% of all routine queries and route more complex issues to human agents.
-Available 24/7, chatbots speed up response times, and relieve agents from repetitive and time-consuming queries.
+These intelligent machines are increasingly present at the frontline of customer support, as they can help teams solve up to 80% of all routine queries and route more complex issues to human agents.
+Available 24/7, chatbots and virtual assistants can speed up response times, and relieve agents from repetitive and time-consuming queries.

 Let’s say you want to analyze hundreds of open-ended responses to your recent NPS survey.
 Doing it manually would take you a lot of time and end up being too expensive.
-But what if you could train an NLP model to automatically tag your data in just seconds, using predefined categories and applying your own criteria?
+But what if you could train a natural language processing model to automatically tag your data in just seconds, using predefined categories and applying your own criteria?

-The result would be similar to this topic classifier for NPS survey responses, which automatically tags your data using categories like Customer Support, Features, Ease of Use, and Pricing.
+You might use a topic classifier for NPS survey responses, which automatically tags your data by topics like Customer Support, Features, Ease of Use, and Pricing.
 Give it a try and see how it performs!

 4. Text Extraction

-Keyword extraction, on the other hand, gives you an overview of the content of a text, as this free KW extraction model shows.
-Combined with sentiment analysis or topic classification, keyword extraction can add an extra layer of insights, by answering questions like ‘which words appeared more frequently among those who felt negative towards your mobile app?’.
+Keyword extraction, on the other hand, gives you an overview of the content of a text, as this free natural language processing model shows.
+Combined with sentiment analysis, keyword extraction can add an extra layer of insight, by telling you which words customers used most often to express negativity toward your product or service.

 5. Machine Translation

-Machine translation (MT) is one of the main areas of research within NLP.
+Machine translation (MT) is one of the first applications of natural language processing.
 Even though Facebooks’s translations have been declared superhuman, machine translation still faces the challenge of understanding context.

-Among other use cases, automated translation allows businesses to reach broader audiences with their products and helps them make sense of foreign documentation in a fast and cost-effective way.
+Automated translation is particularly useful in business because it facilitates communication, allows companies to reach broader audiences, and understand foreign documentation in a fast and cost-effective way.

 6. Text Summarization

-Automatic summarization creates shorter versions of text, by reducing them to their most basic concepts.
+Automatic summarization is pretty self-explanatory.
+It summarizes text, by extracting the most important information.
 Its main goal is to simplify the process of going through vast amounts of data, such as scientific papers, news content, or legal documentation.

-There are two ways of using NLP to summarize data: extraction-based summarization ‒ which extracts keyphrases and creates a summary, without adding any extra information ‒ and abstraction-based summarization, that creates new phrases paraphrasing the original source.
+There are two ways of using natural language processing to summarize data: extraction-based summarization ‒ which extracts keyphrases and creates a summary, without adding any extra information ‒ and abstraction-based summarization, which creates new phrases paraphrasing the original source.
 This second approach is more common and performs better.

 7. Market Intelligence

-Marketers can benefit from NLP to learn more about their customers and use those insights to create more effective strategies.
+Marketers can benefit from natural language processing to learn more about their customers and use those insights to create more effective strategies.

 Analyzing topics, sentiment, keywords, and intent in unstructured data can really boost your market research, shedding light on trends and business opportunities.
 You can also analyze data to identify customer pain points and to keep an eye on your competitors (by seeing what things are working well for them and which are not).